 For technical or any content-related questions, please contact firstname.lastname@example.org.

-Please share with us your questions or comments about moderation privately.
-You can contact civiceurope(at)mitost.org about this at any time.
+Please share your questions or comments about moderation with us privately.
+You can contact email@example.com about this at any time.

 We wholeheartedly encourage you to re-read your contributions before hitting “send.”
 Could the comment be misunderstood as an insult by others?
 Is it formulated in an understandable way?
 Does it say what you want to say and should the whole world hear this opinion?